How Outschool won the pandemic

 My kids were 6 and 9 in the spring of 2020.
-They showed up for Zoom classes after the public schools closed and went remote in mid-March, but they seemed only moderately engaged.
+They showed up for Zoom classes after New York City public schools closed and went remote in mid-March, but they seemed only moderately engaged.
 The classes, somehow, felt both too short (for me) and too long (for them).
 And yet, the promise of summer was not something to anticipate with excitement.
 Playgrounds were chained, public pools were closed, summer camps shut down, and families weren’t socializing, even outside.

 I knew we’d need something to organize long summer days around, especially with two parents who were both (trying to) work.
 Our babysitter knew a family who homeschooled their kids and shared some of the online-learning resources they used; Outschool, an online learning platform for kids 3-18, seemed the most fun and varied.